How Speleology Restored My Sex Drive

 “But ‘just can’t’ isn’t a reason.
 Mommy doesn’t mind.”

-The activity that ‘Mommy doesn’t mind’ – and that claim needed checking on – was a harebrained excursion to the depths of the ocean or the darkest interior of a cave in search of lost treasure.
+The activity that ‘Mommy doesn’t mind’ – a claim that needed checking – was a harebrained excursion to the depths of the ocean or the darkest interior of a cave in search of lost treasure.
 Here’s the background:

-Mary and Margaret, the two cutest little red-heads you’ll ever clap eyes on, had been introduced to treasure hunts via the non-stop birthday parties they’d been invited to that year.
-The parents of other 8 – 10 year olds seemed unable to come up with any entertainment other than to send the party attendees off in search of treasure, either with a map in hand, or written instructions, or notes on trees, or . . . whatever.
-The parents’ motives were transparent: the search for treasure kept the kids occupied and out of the house for two hours or longer.
-The host parents liked it.
+Mary and Margaret, the cutest little redheads you’ll ever clap eyes on, had been introduced to treasure hunts via the non-stop birthday parties they’d been invited to that year.
+The parents of other 8 – 10 year olds seemed unable to devise any entertainment other than to send the party attendees off in search of treasure, either with a map in hand, or written instructions, or guided by notes on trees.
+The host parents’ motives were transparent: the search for treasure kept the kids occupied and out of the house for two hours or longer; of course they liked it.
 Our girls loved it.